acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- cf. RSTDTB Disjunction
 	- cf. SDRT (DISCOR, ANNODIS) Alternation
 	- cf. PDTB Disjunctive, Conjunctive

+	- following Bunt and Prasad (2016), this is to be put under PDTB EXPANSION

 - **EXEMPLIFICATION**: In an `EXEMPLICATION` relation, the `Set` describes a set of situations; the `Instance` is an element of that set (Bunt & Prasad 2016).

 	- **Set**: In an `EXEMPLICATION` relation, the `Set` describes a set of situations; the `Instance` is an element of that set (Bunt & Prasad 2016).
 It is not clear wether this relation exists in AURIS, because PDTB2 does not provide designated discourse markers for this constellation.
 It might be relevant for paired discourse markers.